simuxakadiscgolfgod/Space-Weather/README.md

 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
 <br />**Sorry, Image not available!**
+<br />**Date image released:**  2024-05-11
+<br />**This image is owned by:**
+Franco Fantasia &
+Guiseppe Conzo
+(Gruppo Astrofili Palidoro)

+<br />**Title of the image:**  AR 3664: Giant Sunspot Group
+<br />**Description for the image:**  Right now, one of the largest sunspot groups in recent history is crossing the Sun.
+Active Region 3664 is not only big -- it's violent, throwing off clouds of particles into the Solar System.
+Some of these CMEs are already impacting the Earth, and others might follow.
+At the extreme, these solar storms could cause some Earth-orbiting satellites to malfunction, the Earth's atmosphere to slightly distort, and electrical power grids to surge.
+When impacting Earth's upper atmosphere, these particles can produce beautiful auroras, with some auroras already being reported unusually far south.
+Pictured here, AR3664 and its dark sunspots were captured yesterday in visible light from Rome, Italy.
+The AR3664 sunspot group is so large that it is visible just with glasses designed to view last month's total solar eclipse.
+This weekend, skygazing enthusiasts will be keenly watching the night skies all over the globe for bright and unusual auroras.
+Gallery: Active Region 6443 on the Sun
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2405/SunAr3664_Fantasia_3216.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).